ken-ebert/indy-hipe/text/XXXX-rich-schema-w3c-presentations/README.md

 A summary of explicit assumptions for W3C-compatible verifiable presentations in
 Indy:

-- Indy only supports zero-knowledge-based credentials (anoncreds).
+- Indy currently supports only zero-knowledge-based credentials (anoncreds).
 The only zero-knowledge signature type currently supported is the Camenisch-Lysyanskaya signature (either version 1.0 or 2.0).
 Therefore all credentials included in a verifiable presentation are derived credentials